Rhode Glazing Milk Review: Is It Worth It for Dehydrated Skin?

 I’ve worked Rhode Glazing Milk into my routine both morning and night, and honestly, it feels like that essential prep step that ties everything together.

 Once it’s settled, about 30 seconds is enough I think.
 I follow with serums like vitamin C in the morning or retinol in the evening.
 It layers beautifully without pilling, which is such a bonus if you like a multi-step routine.
 I then lock it all in with a moisturiser and SPF (daytime, always SPF!).
-We all know How I feel about Suncream, get it on your face!
+We all know how I feel about sunscreen, get it on your face!

 If you’ve got oily or combination skin like me, I’d say stick to a small amount so it doesn’t feel too rich.
 Drier skin types, like mine in winter, will love a bit more product for that plump, hydrated feel.
 On makeup days, it’s a dream it gives your foundation that smooth, glassy base without sliding around.
 I am really impressed with makeup.